We’re currently introducing a new design and are making sure everything works.

 To legally share data for this research, local authorities and MHCLG will rely on the Digital Economy Act 2017.

-The collection of personal information by MHCLG for this project is compliant with data protection legislation and processing of personal data is for the fulfillment of public tasks.
+The collection of personal information by MHCLG for this project is compliant with data protection legislation and processing of personal data is for the fulfilment of public tasks.
 Processing of more sensitive (special category) data is for reasons of substantial public interest.

 What will happen to the results of this research?